-Using stolen identities, fraudsters filed 47,500 fake unemployment claims
+Using stolen identities, fraudsters filed 47,500 fake unemployment claims in Maryland

 The Hogan administration released a statement by Robert K. Hur, the U.S. attorney for the District of Maryland, saying his office will investigate and prosecute the matter.

-The crush of unemployment claims during the pandemic created enduring delays in securing jobless benefits across the country.
+The crush of unemployment claims during the pandemic created long delays across the country in securing jobless benefits.

-As of this week, roughly 18 million Americans are officially unemployed.
-Maryland processed 66,559 unemployment claims last week, and 489,000 state residentshave received $4.3 billion in benefits so far.
+As of this week, about 18 million Americans are officially unemployed.
+Maryland reported processing 66,559 unemployment claims last week, with 489,000 state residents receiving $4.3 billion of benefits so far.